influxdata/docs-v2/content/v2.0/monitor-alert/_index.md

 seotitle: Monitor data and send alerts
 description: >
   Monitor your time series data and send alerts by creating checks, notification rules, and notification endpoints.
-Use a template to monitor supported environments.
+Or use community templates to monitor supported environments.
 menu:
   v2_0:
     name: Monitor & alert